Affiliated Oncologists current COVID-19 requirements. View More Information

 • Human papillomavirus (HPV) infection

-• Genetic syndromes (inherited gene mutations)
+• Genetic syndromes or inherited gene mutations

 • Exposures to certain fumes and chemicals in the workplace

-• Race (more common among African Americans and caucasians)
+• Race: more common among African Americans and Caucasians

 • Gastroesophageal reflux disease (GERD)